PaulShpilsher/minivault/README.md

 A minimal, production-grade REST API for prompt generation using a local LLM (Ollama with gemma:2b).
 Built with Domain-Driven Design (DDD) principles, clean architecture, and robust testing.

+- Minimal, synchronous API for clarity.
+- All logic is local; no cloud LLMs are used.

 ---

 ## ⚡ Quickstart